What is Process Mining?

 a) Delivery Lead Time: On Time In Full

-And it will be also used by store managers to challenge the logistics department in the different supply performance reviews.
+And it will also be used by store managers to challenge the logistics department in the different supply performance reviews.

 b) End-to-end delivery process